+6.1 General Principles

-6.1.
-General Principles The basic objective of restructuring is to preserve economic value of units and not evergreening of problem accounts.
+The basic objective of restructuring is to preserve economic value of units and not evergreening of problem accounts.
 This can be achieved by banks and the borrowers by careful assessment of the viability, quick detection of weaknesses in accounts and a time-bound implementation of restructuring packages.
 The prudential guidelines will be applicable to all categories of debt restructuring other than those restructured on account of natural calamities, which will continue to be governed by the extant guidelines.
-The principles and prudential norms laid down are applicable to all advances, including borrowers who are eligible for special regulatory treatment for asset classification as detailed in the prudential guideline on restructuring of advances at para 2.2.7 of Master Circular - Income Recognition, Asset Classification, Provisioning and Other Related Matters - UCBs dated April 1, 2021, as amended from time to time.
-The revised definition of Micro Small and Medium Enterprises has been given in Annex 41.
+The principles and prudential norms laid down are applicable to all advances, including borrowers who are eligible for special regulatory treatment for asset classification as detailed in the prudential guideline on restructuring of advances in Master Circular- Income Recognition, Asset Classification, Provisioning and Other Related Matters - UCBs dated April 1, 2021, as amended from time to time.
+The revised definition of micro, small and medium enterprises has been given in Annex-51.